wagslane/react-native-expo-cached-image/README.md

 [![npm version](https://badge.fury.io/js/react-native-expo-cached-image.svg)](https://badge.fury.io/js/react-native-expo-cached-image)

-Cached image component for Expo's managed workflow
+Cached image component for Expo's managed workflow.

+## Deprecation warning

+I don't have the time or interest to maintain this little package anymore.
+Feel free to get some ideas from the code, but I don't recommend installing it directly.
+Good luck!

 ## ⚙️ Installation